Skip to content

 • reactive (bool): Whether the species is treated by RMG as reactive.
 Default: True.

-• observable (bool): Whether the species should be used as an observable for both SA and UA.
+• observable (bool): Whether the species should be used as an observable for SA.
 Default: False.

 • SA_observable (bool): Whether the species should be used as an observable for SA.
 Default: False.